ReproNim/reproman/docs/source/_templates/autosummary/module.rst

-{% if fullname == 'datalad.api' -%}
+{% if fullname == 'repronim.api' -%}
 `{{ name }}`
 =={%- for c in name %}={%- endfor %}
-.. automodule:: datalad.api
+.. automodule:: repronim.api

-.. currentmodule:: datalad.api
+.. currentmodule:: repronim.api

 {% for item in members if not item.startswith('_') %}
 `{{ item }}`